justinrummel/jr.com-mm/_posts/2012-01-24-configuring-ipv6-dns-on-mac-os-x-server.md

 	1.0.c.0.0.d.e.f.f.f.9.2.c.0.2.0.0.0.0.0.0.0.0.0.0.0.0.0.0.8.e.f.ip6.arpa.
 {% endhighlight %}

 Since these are link-local, you can see that at a certain point the numbers become repetitive.
-Lets make things easy by cutting the "last half" of the string (minus the ".ipv6.arpa." at the end) and this will become our reverse zone (later in this article), and in for our reverse zone file's "$ORIGIN" section.
+Let's make things easy by cutting the "last half" of the string (minus the ".ipv6.arpa." at the end) and this will become our reverse zone (later in this article), and in for our reverse zone file's "$ORIGIN" section.

 {% highlight bash %}
 $ justinrummel@jrummel-mbp:~$ ipv6calc --in ipv6addr --out revnibbles.arpa fe80::20c:29ff:fed0:c01 | sed 's/.ip6.arpa.//' | cut -c 33-64
 	0.0.0.0.0.0.0.0.0.0.0.0.0.8.e.f
 {% endhighlight %}

 Now it's time to create our new reverse IPv6 DNS zone file so we can translate our ARPA values to DNS names.
-Lets name the file "reverse-v6-fe80-64.IP6.ARPA" as this tells us it's the reverse IPv6 file for link-local (fe80) addresses.
+Let's name the file "reverse-v6-fe80-64.IP6.ARPA" as this tells us it's the reverse IPv6 file for link-local (fe80) addresses.
 There is really no good way to do this other than copy/paste my example below and adjust your own values.

 {% highlight dns %}
 $TTL 3d	; Default TTL (bind 8 needs this, bind 9 ignores it)